huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_domain.md

   `192.168.1.1` or `www.a.com`.

 * `port` - (Required, Int) Port number used by the web server.
 The value ranges from 0 to 65535, for example, 8080.

+* `type` - (Required, String) Server network type, IPv4 or IPv6.
+Valid values are: `ipv4` and `ipv6`.
+  If the value of this field is **ipv6**, then the corresponding server ip address should be of ipv6 type.

+* `weight` - (Optional, Int) The load balancing algorithm will assign requests to the origin site according to this weight.
+It`s a redundant field in cloud mode.
+  Defaults to **1**.

 <a name="Domain_custom_page"></a>
 The `custom_page` block supports: